Imaging transient molecular configurations in UV-excited diiodomethane: Results and discussions

 \section{Results and discussions}

-While the main objective of this work is to investigate the transient photoisomerization of diiodomethane ($\mathrm{CH_{2}I}$-$\mathrm{I}$) after UV photoabsorption, the majority of the photoexcited molecules undergo direct dissociation following C-I bond cleavage, and the first task is therefore to identify the signatures of these competing reaction pathways.
-The intense NIR probe pulse ionizes both, the unpumped and the photoexcited molecules, resulting in multiple channels with different final charge states and different ionic fragments (see Figs. S1 - S4 of the Supplementary Material (SM) for ion time-of-flight (ToF) mass spectra and multi-ion coincidence spectra).
-The following discussion focuses on the analysis of the $\mathrm{CH_{2}^{+} + I^{2+} + I^{2+}}$ coincidence channel because, as discussed in detail in\cite{KaderiyaImagingSpectroscopy}, this breakup channel contains minimal contribution from sequential fragmentation, which is prominent for channels with lower total charge states (see Fig. S5 and Fig. S6 of the SM), where it complicates the analysis.
-In Fig.~\ref{fig:delayKER_width}a, the ion yield of this coincident channel is plotted as a function of the KER and the pump-probe delay.
+While the main objective of this work is to investigate the transient photoisomerization of diiodomethane ($\mathrm{CH_{2}I_{2}}$) after UV photoabsorption, the majority of the photoexcited molecules undergo direct dissociation following C--I bond cleavage, and the first task is therefore to identify the signatures of these competing reaction pathways.
+The intense NIR probe pulse ionizes both, the unpumped and the photoexcited molecules, resulting in multiple channels with different final charge states and different ionic fragments (see Figs.~S1-~S3 of the Supplementary Material (SM) for ion time-of-flight (ToF) mass spectra and multi-ion coincidence spectra).
+Figure~\ref{fig:IRNewtonMaps} shows the Newton plots for the three dominant three-body fragmentation channels involving emission of two iodine fragments: CH$_{2}^{+}$ + I$^{+}$ + I$^{+}$, CH$_{2}^{+}$ + I$^{2+}$ + I$^{+}$ and CH$_{2}^{+}$ + I$^{2+}$ + I$^{2+}$.
+The former two exhibit strong contributions from sequential breakup, as evident from the circular features (Figs.~\ref{fig:IRNewtonMaps}(a) \& (b)) associated with formation and rotation of an intermediate CH$_{2}$I fragment.
+In contrast, the CH$_{2}^{+}$ + I$^{2+}$ + I$^{2+}$ channel in Fig.~\ref{fig:IRNewtonMaps}(c) displays a purely concerted breakup without significant contribution from sequential breakup.
+In the following, we have therefore selected the CH$_{2}^{+}$ + I$^{2+}$ + I$^{2+}$ channel as the most suitable probe of the UV-induced dynamics, since sequential fragmentation would obscure the identification of weaker pathways and complicate the analysis (see Fig.~S4 of the SM).
+In Fig.~\ref{fig:delayKER_width}(a), the ion yield of this coincident channel is plotted as a function of the KER and the pump-probe delay.